 - Q What increases my risk for a bladder fistula?

 - Q What are the treatment options for bladder fistula?

 - Q How do medications treat bladder fistula?

 - Q Should I talk to my doctor about my bladder fistula symptoms?

-- Q What is a bladder fistula?
+- Q What can I expect after surgery to repair a bladder fistula?